Canon 800D vs Leica M Typ 240

 It is notable that the 800D has a microphone port, which is missing on the M Typ 240.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
+Both the 800D and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
+The M Typ 240 was replaced by the Leica M Typ 262, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 800D better than the Leica M Typ 240 or vice versa?
 The listing below highlights the relative strengths of the two models.